ipozdeev/it-skills-for-research/command-line.md

 ## commands

-A command such as `echo` or `pdflatex` can be run in a shell as long as the shell knows where to find the executable file of the same name.
+A command such as `pwd`, `echo` or `pdflatex` can be run in a shell as long as the shell knows where to find the executable file of the same name.
 How can it know?
 It searches the following places in the stated order:

 1. the list of internal (embedded in the shell) commands;
 2. executables specified in environment variable called `$PATH`.